CSCfi/csc-user-guide/docs/data/sensitive-data/intro.md

    4. Fill in the Description of processing activities form and agree with CSC Data Processing Agreement.

-   5. Each project member needs to **add service access to Allas and  SD Desktop.
+   5. Each project member needs to **add service access to Allas and  SD Desktop**.

-   6. Activate the additional security verification (or Multi-factor Authentication) on your account by scanning the QR code with a specific application** (e.g. Google Authenticator).
+   6. Activate the additional security verification (or Multi-factor Authentication) on your account by **scanning the QR code with a specific application** (e.g. Google Authenticator).

    7. Apply for billing units or disk quota.